tadiwanashe-EH12/tadiwanashe-EH12/README.md

 - 👋 Hi, I’m @tadiwanashe-EH12
-- 👀 I’m interested in coding and cyber security
+- 👀 I’m interested in programming and cyber security
 - 🌱 I’m currently learning Javascript and Python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me tadiwanashe1207@gmail.com..